 Here are some things to notice when staying in a hotel room:

-Clutter: Which is more cluttered: the hotel room, or your home?
-I find it depends a lot on how big the hotel room is, and how much surface space there is (desk, table, dresser, counters).
-The first thing I do is to gather up all the little welcome signs, tent cards, flyers, brochures, menus, guidebooks, TV schedules, and unneeded toiletries and put them in a drawer out of sight.
-If there wasn’t much surface space to begin with this can make all the difference.
-Or, maybe your hotel room is so tidy that it inspires you to de-clutter when you return home.
+Which is more cluttered: the hotel room, or your home?
+I find it depends a lot on how big the hotel room is, and how much surface space is available on desk, table, dresser, and counters.
+The first thing I do in any hotel room is to gather up all the little welcome signs, tent cards, flyers, brochures, menus, guidebooks, TV schedules, and unneeded toiletries and put them in a drawer out of sight.
+If there wasn’t much surface space to begin with, this can make all the difference.
+Or, maybe your hotel room is so tidy that it inspires you to declutter when you return home…?

-Furniture: My hotel was full of antiques.
-It was a lovely place to visit, but I am just as happy with my home décor, which does not involve antiques, unless you count my Mom’s cedar chest from the ’50s.
+Durango is a historic little town, and my hotel was full of antiques.
+It was a lovely place to visit, but I am perfectly content with my home décor, which does not involve antiques…unless you count my Mom’s cedar chest from the 1950s.

-Décor: Did the patterns and colors on the walls, floor, bedspreads, and curtains play together nicely?
+Did the patterns and colors on the hotel walls, floor, bedspreads, and curtains play together nicely?
 Or did they make you cringe?
 What about at home?
-Is it time to upgrade or delete something?
+Is it time to upgrade, repurpose, or delete something altogether?

-Accessories: If you found your hotel room cozy and inviting, what was it that you liked about it?
-My room had a nice little sitting area with two chairs, a table with lamp, and a shelf full of old books.
-I think the books were there mostly for ambiance, but they were readable.
+If you found your hotel room to be cozy and inviting, what was it that you liked about it?
+My room had a nice little sitting area with two chairs, a table with a lamp, and a shelf full of old books.
+I think the books were there mostly for ambiance, but they were also readable.

-Shower Pressure: This is something I always notice.
+This is something I always notice.
 Hotel water pressure (and shower stall/tub configurations and controls) can be hit or miss.
-I have recently changed a shower head at home, after having tried unsuccessfully to clean the old one of hard water deposits.
+I have recently changed to a new shower head at home, after having tried unsuccessfully to clean the old one of hard water deposits.

-Luxury: Was there a nice fluffy bathrobe?
+Was there a nice fluffy bathrobe?
 Do you have one at home?
 Why not?
 How did you like the bedding?
 I once returned home from a cruise and completely changed my bedding based on what they had on the ship.
-It was a comforter with a sheet-like, soft (mine is 700 thread count), washable cover instead of a top sheet, blanket and bedspread.
+They used a comforter with a sheet-like, soft (mine is 700 thread count), washable cover instead of a top sheet, blanket, and bedspread.
 So simple!
 Also makes it easier to make my bed in the morning.